devnull-cz/c-prog-lang/modules/dynamic-allocation.md

 `malloc`()/`calloc`()/`free`()/...
 APIs for heap allocation.

-:heavy\_exclamation\_mark: The `malloc`/`calloc` functions return a pointer to a memory area of a specified size or a `NULL` pointer if the allocation failed - always check that!  (even on Linux where it seems it can never fail - to be prepared for change in a configuration and also for portability to systems with more conservative memory allocation).
+:heavy\_exclamation\_mark: The `malloc`/`calloc` functions return a pointer to a memory area of a specified size or a null pointer if the allocation failed - always check that!  (even on Linux where it seems it can never fail - to be prepared for change in a configuration and also for portability to systems with more conservative memory allocation).